Mixed Bipolar Episodes

-Mixed manic episodes generally require treatment with medication.
+Mixed episodes generally require treatment with medication.
 Unfortunately, mixed episodes are more difficult to control than other episode types of bipolar disorder.
-The main drugs used to treat mixed manic episodes are mood stabilizers and antipsychotics.
+The main drugs used to treat mixed episodes are mood stabilizers and antipsychotics.

 While lithium is often considered a gold standard treatment for mania, it is thought to be less effective when mania and depression occur simultaneously, as in a mixed episode.
 Lithium has been used for more than 60 years to treat bipolar disorder.
 It can take weeks to work fully, making it better for maintenance treatment than for acute manic episodes.
 Blood levels of lithium must be monitored to avoid side effects.

 Depakote is an antiseizure medication that also levels out moods in bipolar disorder.
 It has a more rapid onset of action, and in some studies has been shown to be more effective than lithium for the treatment of mixed episodes